 But at the end of the day, it’s all about taking action.
 Choose one or two of these tips, set aside one uninterrupted hour, and get down to work.
 Measure, rinse, and repeat.

-Or invest in help and accelerate your business growth this holiday season.
+Or invest in a team that can accelerate your business growth this holiday season.